EngineTribe/web/docs/deploy.md

 - `debug`: Whether to print executed SQL statements, only used for debugging.

 ### ⏰ Session

+> The auth_code is a unique session code that is used to determine the authenticity of the session
+> Keep in mind that the auth_code is a system that I have implemented in the SMMWE Online as a method of saving sessions
+> There can only be one active auth_code per account, which means that you cannot play on two devices at the same time with the same SMMWE account
+> -- DangerousZone

 Engine Tribe also needs a Redis database to store login sessions, the Redis database configuration is in the `redis` section of the config file.